henspace/text2lesson-docs/docs/lesson-format.md

 # Multiple lines

-In the examples above, the text for each element has been included on the same line as the _element&nbsp;identifier_, but this is not necessary.
+In the examples above, the text for each element has been included on the same line as the _indicator_, but this is not necessary.
 You can include multiple lines for each element and they will automatically be joined together.
 So you could write: